hangdeng/Data-Science-Practice/SQL for Data Analysis/README.md

 #### 4 SQL Subqueries & Temporary Tables

 `WITH`: `WITH` is used to create temporary tables.
 Further analysis can simply use the temporary tables to save time.
-For example,
+For example, the code with `WITH` can be written as
 ```
 WITH a AS (
        SELECT *